• Skip to main content

 Over the last couple weeks, a panel of DESI members began organizing a new biweekly research forum.
 I am a member of this panel and spent time helping in this effort.
 Going forward I plan to be involved with recruiting speakers and organizing talks.

-I was born in Miami Gardens, FL and I currently live in Columbus, OH.
+I was born in Miami Gardens, Florida, and I currently live in Columbus, Ohio.

 The opportunity to better understand our universe is the most exciting thing about my job.
 Sometimes I have to take a moment and step back from the difficulties of day-to-day life to remind myself that, in some sense, I get to study the very thing in which all else exists.
 Nothing else I’m familiar with interests me more!